 Process assets like machines, tooling, and other equipment need maintenance, machines unexpectedly break down, and performance varies.
 Additionally, there are unknown changes that create slowdowns.
 Even human resources go through periods of low output.
 Sometimes a person changes the quality of the product and won’t even notice.

-To stay aware of how your processes are doing and achieve world-class OEE, you need to monitor OEE in real-time.
+To stay aware of how your processes are doing and achieve OEE targets that are world-class, you need an OEE software to monitor data in real-time.
 In doing so, you can react to issues and improve things faster.

-Businesses today rally around new and emerging technologies as the latest tech gives us faster (real-time) data collection.
-There is also a rising popularity of Industry 4.0 style factories where there is a need to monitor process conditions in real time.
+Businesses today rally around new and emerging technologies as the latest IT solutions give us faster (real-time) data collection.
+There is also rising popularity of Industry 4.0 style factories where there is a need to monitor process conditions in real-time.
 And this is where automated OEE comes in.